 Notice to Parents/Guardians - According to Wis.
 Stat.
 115.38, school districts are required to publish a School Performance Report for the parents and guardians of their students by May 1st of each year.
 Additionally, the school districts are required by January 1st of each year to notify the parent or guardian of each pupil enrolled of their right to request a paper copy of the School Performance Report.

-The Oshkosh Area School District is pleased to make available the District School Performance Report containing data for the 2017-2018 academic year.
-This report will be accessible by May 1, 2018 on the OASD website.
+The Oshkosh Area School District is pleased to make available the Every Student Succeeds Act Overview and Accountability Report containing data for the 2018-2019 academic year.
+This report will be accessible by May 1, 2019 on the OASD website.

 The Oshkosh Area School District reports to the board of education and the public on academic performance annually.
 Academic performance is one indicator of what students know and are able to do as well as an metric used to monitor progress on the OASD strategic plan.
 Click on the links below for the most recent academic performance reports.